It grieves me now that I never kept a diurnal as my uncle did. I’ve forgot much that I saw and did in those glorious days of discontent.

 Little dog Wattie, who was earing my talk, beat his tail on the floor at these words.

 So I sayt to him, “The day I see you cast yourself into chill waters I’ll know the world’s run mad.”

-To Linkin I sayt, “Then Jack bade us all farewell and fled away.
-To his house in the country, where his beloved wife, his dear kits, his old jerkin and his galoshes all await him.”
+To Linkin I sayt, “Then Jack bade us all farewell and fled away to his house in the country, where he sayt his beloved wife, his dear kits, his old jerkin and his galoshes all await him.”

 Linkin sayt, “A pretty tale.
 But I’ve heard that Tire-Own took to calling hisself Lord Lieutenant of Ireland.
-Then he claimed he trusted Essex alone, now locked up for no good cause.
-So he brake the truce.”
+Then he claimed he trusted Essex alone, and sayt that now he’s locked up for no good cause he could brake the truce.”

 Suttle.
 I believe Tire-Own to be an Irish cat who used witchery to become a rebel Earl.

 Fortunately, Queen Puss had a soft spot for Sir John Harington (1561-1612), who got away with a lot by being funny.